- General Information

 Q: How do I learn about research opportunities within ESS for new students?

-A: We encourage prospective applicants to review information on the Web about ESS research and then, to contact ESS faculty.
+A: We encourage prospective applicants to review information on our department website about ESS research and then, to contact ESS faculty.
 Prospective applicants should share their research interests, aspirations, and career plans with faculty and ask about present and future research opportunities.
 These early conversations often help prospective applicants clarify their goals and plan for graduate study.

 Q: Should I apply to the Master's (MS) or Doctoral (PhD) Degree Program?